Find Affordable College Courses

 After completing their Bachelor's Degree, ME graduates from MIT carry an average student debt load of $12,739.
 This translates to an average monthly loan payment of $535, based on a 10-year repayment plan.

-With a ranking of #7, Wentworth Institute of Technology did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
+Wentworth Institute of Technology did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a bachelor’s degree.
+It came in at #7 on the list.
 Located in the large city of Boston, WIT is a private not-for-profit school with a small student population.

 About 15% of the students majoring in ME at the school are women while 85% are male.